What We Believe

 The Primary Issues.

-The Holy Spirit: the third person of the Triune God is not third in importance, but third only in His willing submission to the Father and the Son for the sake of unity in the Godhead (Matthew 28:19).
-He is active in the regeneration of the believer (Titus 3:5).
-He indwells every believer (Romans 8:9).
-He is the source of power whereby the believer may live a Godly life (Galatians 5:16).
-His present ministry is, in part, to convince the world of the reality of sin, righteousness through Christ, and of the judgment to come (John 16:7-11).
+The Holy Spirit: the third Person of the Triune God is not third in importance, but third only in His willing submission to the Father and the Son for the sake of unity in the Godhead (Matthew 28:19).
+He is active in the regeneration of the believer (Titus 3:5), He indwells every believer (Romans 8:9), He is the source of power whereby the believer may live a Godly life (Galatians 5:16), and His present ministry is, in part, to convince the world of the reality of sin, righteousness through Christ, and of the judgment to come (John 16:7-11).

-We believe that man was created good and upright, for God said, “Let us make man in Our image, after Our likeness.”
-Unfortunately, man fell by voluntary transgression with his only hope of redemption through the shed blood of Jesus Christ (Genesis 1:26-31, 3:1-7; Romans 3:10, 22-26 & 10:9-13; John 3:1-21).
+We believe that man was created good and upright, for God said, “Let us make man in Our image, after Our likeness” (Genesis 1:26).
+Unfortunately, man fell by voluntary transgression (Genesis 3:1-7) with his only hope of redemption through the shed blood of Jesus Christ (Romans 3:10, 22-26, & 10:9-13; John 3:1-21).
 It is important to note that man was utterly bankrupt and hopeless before a holy God.
 Man had no hope and in fact, was an enemy (Romans 5:10) of God.
-There was absolutely no way, other than a gracious God, and a loving and perfect sacrifice, which was Jesus Christ, whereby man could have been redeemed from his wretched state.
+There was absolutely no way, other than a gracious God, and a loving and perfect sacrifice, Jesus Christ, whereby man could have been redeemed from his wretched state.
 There has never been nor will there ever be a time when mankind can or ever will be able to save himself from the ultimate state of depravity and helplessness.
 Saved or unsaved, we are totally dependent on God and without Him, man is nothing.

 Because of man’s perpetual hopelessness, God in His love, compassion, and foreknowledge established a means by which man could be saved.
-That means is through the saving blood of Jesus Christ; a process is called salvation.
+That means is through the blood of Jesus Christ.
 We believe that the Bible clearly teaches that salvation came only by way of Jesus Christ becoming the “atonement” for sin for all of mankind on the cross.
-We are saved by grace, through faith (Romans 10: 9; Romans 3:24; Ephesians 2:8; Romans 10:9-13).
-The inward evidence to the believer of his salvation, is the direct witness of the Holy Spirit (Romans 8:16).
-The outward evidence is the fruit of the Spirit (1 John 2:23 & 4:7; Galatians 5:22-23).
-Salvation is by faith in Jesus Christ and not by human works; however, man’s works will demonstrate his faith (Romans 10:9-11; James 2:17-18; 2 Corinthians 5:10; Matthew 5:16).
+For those of us who believe in the perfect sacrifice of Jesus Christ on the cross, His death, and resurrection three days later, we are saved by grace, through faith (Romans 10: 9; Romans 3:24; Ephesians 2:8; Romans 10:9-13).
+The inward evidence to the believer’s salvation is the direct witness of the Holy Spirit (Romans 8:16).
+The outward evidence is the fruit of the Spirit (1 John 2:23, 4:7; Galatians 5:22-23).
+Salvation is by faith in Jesus Christ and not by human works; however works will demonstrate authentic saving faith (Romans 10:9-11; James 2:17-18; 2 Corinthians 5:10; Matthew 5:16).

 The Church is the living body of Christ with divine appointments for the fulfillment of the Great Commission (Matthew 28:18-20).
-Each believer, born of the Spirit, is an integral part of the Church (Ephesians 1:22; 2:19-22; Hebrews 12:23) and it is through the Church that every believer is to discover his or her spiritual gift(s), cultivate it and use it to serve (Ephesians 4:11-12).
-Although the Church is not necessarily a physical location, it is through the fellowship of the believers that serves as a place where the believer and non-believer alike can be encouraged, challenged, participate in the administration of the sacraments, worship, and fellowship together (Acts 2:42).
+Each believer, born of the Spirit, is an integral part of the Church (Ephesians 1:22; 2:19-22; Hebrews 12:23) and it is through the Church that every believer is to discover his or her spiritual gift(s), cultivate it, and use it to serve (Ephesians 4:11-12).
+Although the Church is not necessarily a physical location, it is through the fellowship of the believers that serves as a place where believers and non-believers can be encouraged, challenged, participate in the administration of the sacraments, worship, and fellowship together (Acts 2:42).
 All these aspects of the believer are essential to the strengthening of every individual believer and to the Body of Christ as a whole.

 The second sacrament for every believer is that of communion.
 We believe what the Bible teaches about the bread being symbolic of the body of our Lord and Savior Jesus Christ and the cup represents His shed blood.
 A man should examine himself before he partakes in this very serious and holy act.
 We believe that this should be practiced regularly as a consistent reminder of Jesus Christ’s sacrificial and sufficient work on the cross (1 Corinthians 11:24-25, 28; John 6:52-58).